October 28, 2014

 It is very simple to apply for a non-immigrant visa to the United States as long as you follow these steps:

 - Complete the CEAC online visa application (DS-160): Every NIV applicant, including children, must complete the CEAC online application form.
-For families applying together, each family member must complete a separate application form, but can schedule one appointment for the interview.
+For families applying together, each family member must complete a separate application form.
 The application can be accessed here: https://ceac.state.gov/genniv.
 You must print the confirmation page from the DS-160 and bring it to your appointment.

 - Prepare supporting documents: Depending on the type of visa you are applying for, certain supporting documentation is required.
 You must have the appropriate supporting documentation on hand in order to complete your interview.

-- Schedule appointment: Appointments are only available on Monday and Tuesday morning and must be scheduled online using the barcode appearing on the DS-160 confirmation page.
+- Schedule appointment: Appointments must be scheduled online using the barcode appearing on the DS-160 confirmation page.
+You cannot schedule an appointment before clicking "Submit" at the end of the DS-160 form.
 Click here to schedule an appointment now.

 - Attend interview: Please arrive 20 minutes early and bring your DS-160 confirmation page, visa interview fee ($160.00 or Nafka equivalent), and all required supporting documents.